 Q) Do you ask for changes or rewrites?

-Sometimes, if I think it will improve the story and make it more fun to read.
+Sometimes, if I think it will improve the story and make it easier to read.
 It is up to the author to decide whether or not to follow my suggestions.
 Any changes or rewrites will be conducted in a spirit of collaboration and consultation.
 Nothing will be published till both Publisher and the Author agree it is mutually acceptable to do so.